Who should use a chronological resume format?

 STEP 4

-Recruiters spend around 7 seconds scanning your resume, which is why you should include a brief but impactful opening statement.
+Recruiters spend around 7 seconds scanning your resume, so include a brief but impactful opening statement.
 It should only be a few sentences long and show employers your resume matches the role.

 The resume summary, also called a summary statement or professional summary, is the recommended approach because it concisely summarizes characteristics that make you ideal for a specific job.